|Date||05 May 2010|

 Having a choice could also be dangerous to a hypothesis.
 If design choices exist, it is unsatisfactory at best, and hiding a truth at worst, to choose one option arbitrarily from the landscape of possibilities only because it fits with reality or observation.

 Instead, a choice must be informed from within, from more fundamental foundations.
 Choosing arbitrarily is making an assumption, and introducing inconsistency to a hypothesis.
 Fewer such assumptions make a strong hypothesis.
 Again, it's worth mentioning that choices might represent dualities (rather than 'correct' and 'incorrect'), where each choice is valid in its respective context.
-It must them be proved that both choices can work, that a relationship is established between the choices, and that all possible scenarios are covered by those choices.
+It must then be proved that both choices can work, that a relationship is established between the choices, and that all possible scenarios are covered by those choices.

 We could easily quote some typical guidelines for paper submission, as they would of course apply here: